devareus/Eclectic-Token-Sniper/README.md

 # Eclectic-Token-Sniper
 Eclectic Token Sniper (ETSniper) is a versatile token sniper for the blockchain.
-At the moment it only offers full support for the BSC (although some functionalities could work on other chains)
+At the moment it only offers full support for the BSC (although some functionalities could work on other chains), but work is in progress to support other EVM compatible chains.
+Stay tunned!

 ## Main features